Evan94024/Evan-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I have added a stand that makes the project look somewhat better and helps make the chosen symbol easier to see, and have added two latches that keep the bottom of the project closed.
 I also planned to add a small compartment in the bottom to store small things, but unfortunatley I ran out of time.
 One of the biggest challenges I have faced is making sure that I did not short the circuit.
 In fact, I have come close to frying my Arduino 3 times over the course of 3 weeks!
 As it turns out, I am prone to mixing up my ground and power wires, both on my servo and on the connections between the breadboard and the arduino.
-When these wires are mixed, the ground wire that should be provide a safe path for power to run in the case of a short circuit is recieving power, and as a result the power has nowhere to go and
+When these wires are mixed, the ground wire that should be providing a safe path for power to run in the case of a short circuit is recieving power, and as a result, creates a short circuit, damaging various components in the process.

 # Second Milestone